 Why is it important to have a digital presence?

-The benefits to doing this are many, including:
+The benefits of doing this are many:

 Creating an online footprint isn’t a one-and-done event.
 You’ll need to commit to starting with the end in mind and continually refining your efforts for the changing landscape of online media.

 Make sure you are open to learning and can dedicate time and budget to making your digital presence the best possible.
 You’ll also want to follow these tips.

 Fix mistakes ASAP